EighteenZi/rocksdb_wiki/Universal-Compaction.md

 ```
 Usually options.compaction_options_universal.size_ratio is close to 0 so _size ratio trigger_ is close to 1.

-We start from F1, if size(F2) / size(F1) < _size ratio trigger_, then (F1, F2) are qualified to be compacted together.
-We continue from here to determine whether F3 can be added too.
-If size(F1 + F2) / size(F3) < _size ratio trigger_, we would include (F1, F2, F3).
+We start from R1, if size(R2) / size(R1) < _size ratio trigger_, then (R1, R2) are qualified to be compacted together.
+We continue from here to determine whether R3 can be added too.
+If size(R1 + R2) / size(R3) < _size ratio trigger_, we would include (R1, R2, R3).
 Then we do the same for F4.
-We keep comparing total existing size to the next file until the _size ratio trigger_ condition doesn't hold any more.
+We keep comparing total existing size to the next sorted run until the _size ratio trigger_ condition doesn't hold any more.

 Here is an example to make it easier to understand.
 Assuming options.compaction_options_universal.size_ratio = 0, total mem table flush size is always 1, compacted size always equals to total input sizes, compaction is only triggered by space amplification and options.level0_file_num_compaction_trigger = 1.
 Now we start with only one file with size 1.
 After another mem table flush, we have two files size of 1, which triggers a compaction: